October 14, 2025

 Contents

-Bitmine entity on the Arkham Intel platform
+Bitmine entity on Arkham intel platform

 Bitmine on Arkham

-• Launched a $250 million private placement for Bitmine to dramatically expand its ETH holdings, aiming to become one of the largest public ETH treasuries.
+June 2025 — Took over as Chairman of the Board at Bitmine Immersion Technologies, leading its pivot from Bitcoin mining to Ethereum accumulation.
+Launched a $250M private placement to expand ETH holdings, aiming to make Bitmine one of the largest public ETH treasuries.

 Tweet from Arkham about Tom Lee and Bitmine